bpucker/MolecularMethodsInGenomeResearch/README.md

 # MolecularMethodsInGenomeResearch
-practical course about lab methods in genome research
+This directory contains teaching materials for a practical course about lab methods in genome research.
+Besides a set of slides for presentation in class, there are scripts which are needed to perform basic bioinformatic analysis.
+The concept behind this course and additonal details about the content are included in a preprint: https://www.preprints.org/manuscript/201811.0183/v2